caiostringari/picoastal/README.md

 python src/calibration/calib_ChArUco_offline.py - i "input_images/" -o "camera_parameters.pkl|json"
 ```

 Again, there are several parameters that can be set.
 Use `calib_ChArUco_offline.py --help` for details.
-The most import thing here is to use the same board parameters as used for `create_ChArUco_board.py`

 # 5.3.
 Online Calibration